-- (1) For the purpose of this rule, a mentorship is a supervised professional experience in which a mentor interpreter provides instruction, guidance, and oversight to a mentee interpreter while engaged in a series of instructional activities designed with the purpose of attaining clearly defined, specific professional development goals. - (A) Applications for mentorship shall be submitted to the committee on forms prescribed by the committee prior to the start of the mentorship.
-The application shall contain statements demonstrating the education, professional experience, and certification by either the National Registry of Interpreters for the Deaf, National Association of the Deaf, or Missouri Interpreters Certification System and such other information requested by the committee.
-The application shall also contain a description of the professional development goals for the mentorship, the instructional activities that will be used to accomplish those goals, and the methods of assessment that will be used to evaluate those goals. - (B) Each application shall be accompanied by the required application fee.
-The application fee is non-refundable.
-A mentorship shall be valid for a period of time not to exceed six (6) consecutive months. - (2) A mentor interpreter shall be an interpreter who has a current license, and a current Missouri Interpreters Certification System (MICS) Basic, Advanced certification for
+(1) For the purpose of this rule, a mentorship is a supervised professional experience in which a mentor interpreter provides instruction, guidance, and oversight to a mentee interpreter while engaged in a series of instructional activities designed with the purpose of attaining clearly defined, specific professional development goals.

+(A) Applications for mentorship shall be submitted to the committee on forms prescribed by the committee and furnished to the applicant prior to the start of the mentorship.
+The application shall contain statements demonstrating the education, professional experience, and certification by either the National Registry of Interpreters for the Deaf, National Association of the Deaf, or Missouri Interpreters Certification System and such other information as the committee may require.
+The application shall also contain a description of the professional development goals for the mentorship, the instructional activities that will be used to accomplish those goals, and the methods of assessment that will be used to evaluate those goals.

+(B) Each application shall be accompanied by the required application fee.
+The application fee must be submitted in a manner as required by the committee and shall not be refundable.
+A mentorship shall be valid for a period of time not to exceed six (6) consecutive months.
+(2) A mentor interpreter shall be an interpreter who has a current license, and a current Missouri Interpreters Certification System (MICS) Intermediate, Advanced or Comprehensive certification or a current National Registry of Interpreters for the Deaf (NRID) or National Association of the Deaf (NAD) certification as prescribed in section 209.322, RSMo.